Autarkieguide

 ✅ High usable capacity (up to 90% discharge possible)

-✅ Integrated BMS protects against overcharging and deep discharge
+✅ Integrated BMS protects against overcharging and deep discharging

 ❌ Higher purchase price